CheickST/testrepo/README.md

 # testrepo

-Its a markdown to the repo
+Its a markdown file to the repo